akeneo/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

 .. warning::

-    All the following commands need to be run from the root of your 3.2 PIM
+    All the following commands need to be run from the root of your 3.2 PIM.
+    The `/path/to/pim-4.0-composer.json` file refers to the `composer.json` that you got on `Akeneo PIM 4.0 composer.json`_.

 .. code:: bash

     $ rm -rf var/cache/
-    $ tar --strip-component 1 -xvzf /path/to/pim-enterprise-standard-v4.0.0.tar.gz  pim-enterprise-standard/composer.json
+    $ cp /path/to/pim-4.0-composer.json .

 Load your PIM Enterprise 4.0 dependencies
 *****************************************